jmmv-forestry/website/_posts/2016-01-19-joining-blaze-team.md

 development skills.
-It's true that I have been working as a software engineer in a multitude of distributed open source project like NetBSD, but being an enthusiast is one thing and developing professionally for a project whose developers sit in the same cube as oneself is a very different one&mdash;and I have never done the latter yet.
+It's true that I have been working as a software engineer in a multitude of distributed open source project like NetBSD, but being an enthusiast is one thing and developing professionally for a project whose developers sit in the same cube as oneself is a very different one---and I have never done the latter yet.

 Exciting times lie ahead.